MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

       > Note: Replace the value of "name" with your expected AAD app name.

-    * Add following lines under `provision` to configure AAD app with AAD app template in the step 1.
+    * Add the following lines under `provision` to configure AAD app with AAD app template in the step 1.

       ```
       - uses: aadApp/update